karkakasadaratrust/Thirukural-UyarValluvam/README.md

 But why should some take the effort to write a book on Aram?
 What was the need to tell Aram for everyone?
 Is it so important?
 No matter how wealthy, intelligent  and clever a person might me, a peaceful and happy life can only be had by those who choose to live in harmoney with nature - that is who walks the path of Aram.
 There can be no peaceful life for the rest.

+Aram refers to our boundaries.
+What are the things that we are allowed to do and what are the things we are not allowed, if we want to lead a happy life (vithithana seithal and vilakiyathai ozhithal).

 [(TOP)](https://github.com/anbarasu0504/UyarValluvam/blob/master/README.md#faq)